NFL

 Sean McVay's brutally honest reaction to wild stat ahead of Rams' NFC Championship Game vs Seahawks

-As the Los Angeles Rams prepare to face the Seattle Seahawks, Sean McVay was made aware by
+As the Los Angeles Rams prepare to face the Seattle Seahawks, Sean McVay was made aware of a very intriguing stat.

 Head coach Sean McVay of the Los Angeles Rams